al77ex1/ExpressJS-Starter-Kit/README.md

 ## Automatic migrations

-Run the project in development mode then create a migration:
+Run the project in development mode then create a migration in other terminal:

 `yarn migration:make`